harlan-zw/unlighthouse/docs/content/1.guide/guides/dynamic-sampling.md

+---
-# Dynamic Sampling
+title: Dynamic Sampling

-## Introduction

-Dynamic sampling is a feature that allows you to automatically sample similar pages.
+description: Dynamic sampling is a feature that allows you to automatically sample similar pages.
+---

-This is useful for sites that have a lot of pages that are similar, such as a blog articles.
+Dynamic Sampling is useful for sites that have a lot of pages that are similar, such as a blog articles.

 It is enabled by default for most scans.